 Salute to Australia

-Her Excellency the Honourable Margaret Beazley AC QC
+Her Excellency the Honourable Margaret Beazley AC KC

-‘G’day’ in the language of the Gadigal people, the Traditional Owners of the land on which Government House stands.
-I pay my respects to their Elders past, present and emerging, and to all Indigenous Elders across Australia.
+In greeting you today in the language of the Gadigal, the Traditional Owners of the land on which we gather, I pay my respects to their Elders past, present, and emerging.
+I extend that respect also to all Elders across Australia.